 The northern road may be gated shut.
 This was the case in late October but I'm not sure about the rest of the year.
 Another road located farther south is also labeled for Temple Peak.
 You can drive up this road as long as your vehicle can handle it.
-A 4-WD vehicle will be needed in some sections.
-Many people will park and hike the rest of the way up the narrow and rocky dirt road to the summit.
+A four wheel drive vehicle will be needed in some of the steeper sections.
+Many people will want to park and hike the rest of the way up the narrow and rocky dirt road leading toward the summit.

 James Peak - (9,422 feet)

 James Peak is the highest mountain in the area of Powder Mountain Resort.
 It is located at the southern tip of the Bear River Range and near the junction of the Northern Wasatch Mountains.
 James Peak is also known as Wolf Creek Peak.
 It is situated above the tourist town of Wolf Creek.
 This is one of the Utah prominence peaks.